pisv/gethandly.wiki-playground/Step-Four.md

 To dive deeper, let us point you to the project's [documentation page] (https://wiki.eclipse.org/Handly) and, of course, [source code] (http://git.eclipse.org/c/handly/org.eclipse.handly.git).
-In particular, do not miss out on a more advanced exemplary implementation that Handly
+In particular, you might be interested in a more advanced exemplary implementation that Handly
 provides: example model for Java (`org.eclipse.handly.examples.javamodel`).

 If you have found an error in the text or in a code example,